apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 The [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) API represents an audio-processing graph built from audio modules linked together, each represented by an [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) ([OscillatorNode](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode)).

-In the simplest cases, the fingerprint can be obtained by simply checking for the existence of AudioContext.
+In the simplest cases, the fingerprint can be obtained by checking for the existence of AudioContext.
 However, this doesn't provide very much information.
 In advanced cases, the technique used to collect a fingerprint from AudioContext is quite similar to the `<canvas>` method:

 1. Audio is passed through an OscillatorNode.
 2. The signal is processed and collected.